-Verdict/Settlement: The parties reached a settlement for a confidential amount before trial but after suit was filed.
+Verdict/Settlement: The parties reached a settlement after suit was filed but prior to trial for a confidential amount.